znes/renpass/README.md

 any name inside the `volatile_profile.csv` file, i.e. the profile is not found where it is looked for.

+Another possible source of error might be the missing values in your sequences files.
+Check these files for NaNs.

 **pyomo related errors**